joaomarccos/javaMYSQLTest/README.md

 - Maven >= 3
 - JDK 1.8
-- MySQL (port 3306 - to change this view application.properties file)
+- MySQL (to change the port and the default db name change the application.properties file)

 ## Run from command line